Buenos Aires & Uruguay in 9 Days

 In the evening we enjoy a dinner and Tango show at one of the best venues of Buenos Aires ( Homero Manzi / Complejo Tango / Señor Tango / La Esquina de Carlos Gardel / Madero Tango).
 The Tango has a special charm outside of its origin: From New York to Sydney, people that have never visited Argentina are left seduced by its mystique and sensuality.
 Others stay captivated by the music.
 This original tour traces in parallel the history of the city and that of the tango journeying by its different stages of development from its birth in the slums, to its consummation in the Avenida Corrientes and its later internationalization.

-Breakfast in the Hotel.
+Breakfast at the hotel.
 Transfer to Ezeiza International Airport.
 End of our services.

 Contact-Us Booking Form